Is your child 3 years old and struggling with potty training? — I say, don’t worry!

-THE MAIN ALTERNATIVE TO RAPID TOILET TRAINING FOR YOUR 3 YEAR OLD
+THE MAIN ALTERNATIVE TO RAPID TOILET TRAINING FOR YOUR 3-YEAR-OLD

-The alternative to a parent led approach like Rapid Toilet Training is a child led approach.
+The alternative to a parent-led approach like Rapid Toilet Training is a child-led approach.
 The most popular of those being the Brazelton Method.
 The Brazelton method is very gentle and flexible.
 It sees the whole process through your child’s eyes and their natural rhythms.

 It was developed after Brazelton observed the toilet training practices of 1170 children.
 He then took all the positive aspects of toilet training that worked for those children and combined them into one method.

 80% of the children trained by the Brazelton method achieved dryness within 5 months.
 Then 80% of those successful children achieved nighttime dryness within the next 7 months3.
 The evidence is there that this method is also very effective like RTT.
-It does take a long time but it is very child-friendly and really looks towards boosting their independence and confidence by guiding them to learn about toilet training for themselves.
+It does take a long time but it is very child-friendly and really looks towards boosting their independence and confidence by guiding them to learn about potty training for themselves.

 BRAZELTON METHOD — HOW TO DO IT — STEP BY STEP

-- Buy a potty chair: Take your little one with you when buying the chair and let them pick it out.
+- BUY A POTTY CHAIR: Take your little one with you when buying the chair and let them pick it out.
 Tell them what the chair is used for and that it is theirs.
 Make sure they like the one they picked.
 Make it fun and bright if possible.

-- Be positive: It is very important for you to stay positive
+- BE POSITIVE: It is very important for you to stay positive

-throughthe whole process.
+throughoutthe whole process.
 Your 3 yearold can pick up on your anxiety and it will make the training much harder for you both, so stay relaxed.

-- Make the potty easy to access: Put the potty in a room that they have access to and make it easy for them to get to and use.
+- MAKE THE POTTY EASY TO ACCESS: Put the potty in a room that they have access to and make it easy for them to get to and use.

-- Week 1: Once per day, encourage your child to sit on their potty chair fully clothed.
+- WEEK 1: Once per day, encourage your child to sit on their potty chair fully clothed.
 Don’t force them to sit and let them get up whenever they want.
 Make sure they are comfortable and don’t try to pressure them into doing it.
 Keep positive, praise their efforts and give them a treat when they sit on the potty.
 Do this for one week.

-- Week 2-3: At some point during these weeks, your child will show interest in using the potty.
+- WEEK 2-3: At some point during these weeks, your child will show interest in using the potty.
 Let them sit on the potty but keep their diapers on.
 You can let them sit on the potty twice in a day now.

-- Connecting the potty with the toilet: Once they have made the connection on using the potty to go to the toilet and shown interest in using it.
+- CONNECTING THE POTTY WITH THE TOILET: Once they have made the connection on using the potty to go to the toilet and shown interest in using it.
 Look for other times in the day when you can get them to sit on the potty.
 Good times are just after they have woken up and after meals.
 At these times they are more likely to go to the toilet naturally.

-- Remove their diapers: At this time you can remove their diapers for short periods of time.
+- REMOVE THEIR DIAPERS: At this time you can remove their diapers for short periods of time.
 You will need to watch them to prevent accidents.
 They will need reminding to use the toilet.
 Make sure the toilet is easily accessible.
 Tell them they can use it whenever they want.

-- Training pants: At this time, you may want to switch your little one to training pants.
+- TRAINING PANTS: At this time, you may want to switch your little one to training pants.
 Just make sure they can remove the training pants independently.

 - The Brazelton method is a very sensitive and gentle way to teach your child about toilet training.